Chantelle has been gardening since the age of 12 when she was responsible for weeding her parents 22,000-square-foot

-Joe Pye Weed (Eupatorium purpureum) is a native in the US and Canada and a member of the sunflower family.
-Joe Pye Weed grows from 3 to 12 feet tall and is crowned with beautiful pinkish purple flowers that last from mid-summer to fall.
-It is hardy in USDA Zones 4 - 9.
+Joe Pye weed (Eupatorium purpureum) is a native of the US and Canada and a member of the sunflower family.
+Joe Pye weed grows from 3–12 feet tall and is crowned with beautiful pinkish-purple flowers that last from mid-summer to fall.
+It is hardy in USDA Zones 4–9.

 Joe Pye, an Indian healer from New England, used the plant to treat a wide variety of ailments which led to the plant being named after him.
 Folklore states that Joe Pye weed was used to treat fevers, typhus, kidney stones, and urinary tract ailments.

 Joe Pye weed is a back-of-the-border plant, requiring minimal care.
 As it is a clumping plant give it room to spread.
 Plant it with native grasses and wild quinine for a naturalistic look.

-It is often assumed that Goldenrod causes hay fever in humans.
+It is often assumed that goldenrod causes hay fever in humans.
 This is not the case.
-Hay fever is cause by ragweed which blooms at the same time as Goldenrod but is wind pollinated.
+Hay fever is caused by ragweed which blooms at the same time as goldenrod but is wind-pollinated.
 Goldenrod is pollinated by insects.

 While considered a weed by many in North America they are widely popular in Europe.
 Plant with Rosa rugosa, native grasses, and pink sedum for a lovely garden bed with a romantic feel.

 10. Whorled Milkweed

-Whorled Milkweed (Asclepias verticillata) grows to about two feet tall with leaves 2 - 3 inches long and clusters of flowers with each bloom about 1/2 inch across.
+Whorled milkweed (Asclepias verticillata) grows to about 2 feet tall with leaves 2–3 inches long and clusters of flowers with each bloom about 0.5 inches across.
 It is a summer bloomer and prefers full sun though during hot dry weather their leaves may turn yellow or fall off.
 This plant can spread in open sunny areas.

 The nectar attracts a variety of bees, wasps, flies, and butterflies.
 Mammals avoid the Whirled milkweed as it is quite toxic.
 Though a native it is relatively rare to find it growing in the wild.
 A native plants nursery should carry it however it would be the rare general garden center that would stock it.